unstoppabledomains/docs/src/managing-domains/deploying-custom-resolver.md

-# Deploying custom resolver
+# Delegating Domain Management

-Deploying a custom resolver is a way to implement a flexible permission model over domain records.
+Deploying a custom resolver is a way to implement a flexible permission model over domain records, which allows you to delegate the domain management to someone else.
 This may include:

 - **Community-owned domains** — where individual members of a community decide on a domain website content.
 - **Domain leasing** — where a domain is temporarily managed by a different authority and then comes back to the original authority.